visimp/pages/content/_index.md

 # `visimp`

-The simp counterpart of NvChad.
+> The simp counterpart of NvChad.

+`visimp` is a simple and modular Neovim v0.10.0+ config